 Sarah Davidson Evanega teaches courses on plant biotechnology and scientific writing and is particularly concerned about strengthening leadership development programs in developing countries where IP-CALS works.
 Sarah also leads IP-CALS gender working group, AWARE (Advancing Women in Agriculture through Research and Education).
 Her primary research focuses on the controversy around biotechnology in developing countries.

-Vernon Gracen develops the curriculum for Cornell's Transnational Learning Program for the Department of Plant Breeding and Genetics.
+Vernon Gracen develops the curriculum for Cornell's Transnational Learning Program for the Plant Breeding and Genetics Section of SIPS.
 This involves the development of workshops, short courses and full MSc/PHD training curricula for training plant breeders in traditional breeding methods and application of new molecular technologies to applied breeding programs.

 Yong-Gu Cho works on functional genomics based on ‘gain-of-function’ and ‘loss-of-function’ with FOX-hunting system, ZFN & TALEN, antisense, and RNAi in rice, and functional analysis of genes related to starch biosynthesis and development of high quality rice varieties.